- Details

 Time Line

 1902.
 SNAPSHOT.
-About half of the stockholders were from Montreal, half from Detroit.
+About half of the stockholders of this company were from Montreal, and half from Detroit.
 There were 11 stockholders, 4 in Michigan.
-The company had 996 employees, includi9ng 22 office clerks, 6 train dispatchers, 37 station agents, 264 other station men, 46 engineers and 45 firemen, 28 conductors and 56 other trainmen, 4 machinists, 19 carpenters, 11 other shopmen, 38 section foremen and 139 other trackmen, 25 switchmen, 93 flagmen and watchmen, and 30 telegraph operators.
-The road had 189 miles of main track, 3.56 miles of double track, 74 miles of sidings and spurs.
-Standard gauge.
+The company had 996 employees, including 22 office clerks, 6 train dispatchers, 37 station agents, 264 other station men, 46 engineers and 45 firemen, 28 conductors and 56 other trainmen, 4 machinists, 19 carpenters, 11 other shopmen, 38 section foremen and 139 other trackmen, 25 switchmen, 93 flagmen and watchmen, and 30 telegraph operators.
+The road had 189 miles of main track, of which 3.56 miles were double track, and 74 miles of sidings and spurs.
+It was Standard gauge.

-The DGH&M had two drawbridges in 1902, one west of Ferrysburg, built in 1883 (177 feet long, 11 feet above water, depth of 24 feet), and one east of Ferrysburg built in 1896 (154 feet long, 11 feet 6" above water, 16 feet deep).
-They made of iron.
-Hand powered.
-Semaphore protected.
+The DGH&M had two drawbridges at Ferrysburg in 1902, one west of Ferrysburg, built in 1883 (177 feet long, 11 feet above water, depth of 24 feet), and one east of Ferrysburg built in 1896 (154 feet long, 11 feet 6" above water, 16 feet deep).
+They were made of ironand were hand powered and semaphore protected.
 The railroad had 44 stations in Michigan.
 37 track sections of about 5.1 miles each, 4 men per section gang.

 This road crossed the following other roads at grade (*=interlocking): MCRR at Milwaukee Jct.* and Owosso Junction.
-CD&CGT at Milwaukee Jct., Michigan Air Line 1 mile west of Pontiac, PM at Holly, Ionia, Malta*, Fuller and Ferrysburg, Ann Arbor at Durand*, GTW at Durand*, CS&M at Durand, GR&I at Fuller.
+CD&CGT at Milwaukee Jct., Michigan Air Line 1 mile east of Pontiac, the PM at Holly*, Ionia, Malta*, Fuller and Ferrysburg, the Ann Arbor at Durand*, the GTW at Durand, the CS&M at Durand, and the GR&I at Fuller.
 This road crossed under the GR&I at Berlin.
-The railroad crossed 89 highways at grade, five which had electric or automatic signals.
+The railroad crossed 89 highways at grade, five which had electric or automatic signals in the early years.

 1903.
 This railroad operated 189 miles from Detroit to Grand Haven with 3.5 miles of double track.
 They had about 70 miles of sidings and spurs.